RatInstinct/Windows_SIDs/README.md

 # Windows_SIDs

-Windows SIDs and their name and description
+A list of built in Windows SIDs with their name and a description.
+Ideal for enriching Windows event logs to make them easier to read on a SIEM tool